-Appendix B shows the balances which comprised the council's total reserves at the end of 2021/22.
-It also shows the balances expected to comprise the council's total reserves at the end of 2022/23 to 2026/27.
+Appendix B shows the balances which comprised the council's total reserves at the end of 2022/23.
+It also shows the balances expected to comprise the council's total reserves at the end of 2023/24 to 2027/28.

-Over the years, the council's reserves have been used, for reasons such as to: cover the cost of oneoff events not budgeted for; support and improve service delivery; and offset declining levels of income.
-Whilst this principle still exists, the council has set up a Medium-Term Financial Plan reserve over the last two financial years, in order to mitigate future pressures based on the uncertainty over local government funding.
+Over the years, the council's reserves have been used, for reasons such as to: cover the cost of oneoff events not budgeted for; and support and improve service delivery.
+Whilst this principle still exists, the council has set up a Medium Term Financial Plan reserve, in order to mitigate future pressures based on the uncertainty over local government funding.
 This reserve will be released over the medium-term in order to smooth the impact of anticipated funding reductions arising from changes in the local government funding formula.